blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Update Contributing.rdoc with new label usage.
 Pull request #1716 by Lynn Cyrin.
 * Add --host sample to help.
 Pull request #1709 by Code Ahss.
-* Add a helpful suggestion when `gem install` fails due to required_rub….
+* Add a helpful suggestion when `gem install` fails due to required_ruby.
   Pull request #1697 by Samuel Giddins.
 * Add cert expiration length flag.
 Pull request #1725 by Luis Sagastume.
 * Add submodule instructions to manual install.
 Pull request #1727 by